 Oil Prices Now

-“There is an idea in economics called the ‘natural interest rate,'” said Beckworth.
+“There is an idea in economics called the ‘natural interest rate,'” Beckworth said.
 “This is the underlying value interest rates would naturally take given the fundamentals of the economy.
 The Fed’s job is to try and align itself with this unobservable rate.”

 And that’s the tricky part that can cause trouble for the economy.
 “What this means is that for interest rates to be raised too high and cause a recession, they have to be raised above the natural interest rate,” he said.